adoptium/containers/README.md

 This script will create a file called _eclipse-temurin_ by default.

-Create a new PR to replace the [Manifest on Docker Hub](https://github.com/docker-library/official-images/blob/master/library/eclipse-temurin) with the new contents of _eclipse-temurin_
+Create a new PR to replace the [Manifest on Docker Hub](https://github.com/docker-library/official-images/blob/master/library/eclipse-temurin) with the new contents of _eclipse-temurin_ - this can be done using a fork of the code or do it via the github UI as follows:

 - Go to https://github.com/docker-library/official-images/blob/master/library/eclipse-temurin web UI
 - Click **edit(pencil button)**